Do I Love You (Yes in Every Way)

 "Do I Love You" is a song co-written and recorded by Paul Anka, from his 1972 eponymous LP.
 Released as an advance single in late 1971, "Do I Love You" reached number 14 on the Easy Listening Singles charts of both the U.S. and Canada, number 16 on the Canadian Pop chart, and was a modest hit on the U.S. Hot 100 as well.
 As with the earlier "My Way", it was adapted from a French-language song ("Plus rien qu'une adresse en commun") popularized by Claude François, and Anka composed the English lyrics.

 Donna Fargo cover

 "Do I Love You (Yes in Every Way)" was covered by American country music artist Donna Fargo and released as the second single from her album Shame on Me in December 1977.
-The song peaked at number 2 on the Billboard Hot Country Singles chart.
+The song peaked at number 2 on the Billboard Hot Country Singles chart for two weeks.
 It also reached number 1 on the RPM Country Tracks chart in Canada.